 In 1958, Table Rock Dam was completed upstream from Lake Taneycomo.
 Almost overnight the environment of the lake changed, and it became a cold water lake.
 The lake is filled with the cold water outflow from the bottom of Table Rock Lake.
 The temperature and condition of the water in Lake Taneycomo depends on the number of generators being used on Table Rock Dam, and the water outflows from Table Rock Dam can change hourly.
 As a result, Lake Taneycomo has the characteristics of both a lake and a river.
 Where the lake is deeper the water is warmer.
 When Table Rock Dam is generating power, however, Lake Taneycomo is essentially a very deep, cold, fast running river.

 The unique conditions on the lake make it one of the most diverse fishing lakes in the country, supporting both cold and warm water species of fish.
 In 1997 the Missouri Department of Conservation designated the upper 3.5 miles of the lake as a trophy area for rainbow trout.
 Anglers can fish this area of the lake like a river, bank fishing and wading into the lake.
 Fly fishing is popular here, but conditions can be dangerous.
 When the horn sounds water is going to be released from Table Rock Dam and anglers must move.
-It’s important to check conditions with the local authorities.
+It’s important to check with local authorities for boating regulations and current conditions.